Skip to content

 Attributes and geometry

-On each edge:
+On each vertex:

 • strength_ratio: \(\gamma\) in \(K = \gamma(m_i + m_j)\)